SmithinJRaj/Hackathon-ecommerce/README.md

 # Hackathon-ecommerce

-#E-Commerce Website
+# E-Commerce Website

 Problem Statement:
 Build an e-commerce website where users can browse products, add them to a cart, and make purchases.
 The platform should ensure an intuitive shopping experience and seamless transaction processing.
-Core Features:
+Core Features:<br>
-● Product Catalog: Display products with detailed descriptions, images, and prices.
+● Product Catalog: Display products with detailed descriptions, images, and prices.<br>
-● Cart and Checkout: Implement a shopping cart with options to add/remove items and a secure checkout process.
+● Cart and Checkout: Implement a shopping cart with options to add/remove items and a secure checkout process.<br>
-● User Accounts: Allow users to register, log in, and view their order history.
+● User Accounts: Allow users to register, log in, and view their order history.<br>
-● Search and Recommendations: Include a search bar and product recommendations based on user behavior.
+● Search and Recommendations: Include a search bar and product recommendations based on user behavior.<br>

-Challenges for Advanced Users:
+# Challenges for Advanced Users:
-● Integrate payment gateways (e.g., PayPal, Stripe).
+● Integrate payment gateways (e.g., PayPal, Stripe).<br>
-● Add an admin dashboard to manage inventory, orders, and customer queries.
+● Add an admin dashboard to manage inventory, orders, and customer queries.<br>
-● Implement product reviews and ratings for better user engagement.
+● Implement product reviews and ratings for better user engagement.<br>